drdeana/Resequencing-3.0/README.md

 selection of supported command-line alignment algorithms.
 Input can be a fasta, pls.h5, bas.h5 or ccs.h5 file or a fofn (file of file names).
 Output can be in CMP.H5, SAM or BAM format.
-If output is BAM format, aligner can only be blasr and QVs will be loaded automatically.
+If output is BAM format, aligner can only be BLASR and QVs will be loaded automatically.

 * __variantCaller__
   * variantCaller uses a user-specified algorithm from the GenomicConsensus tool to construct consensus sequences and a set of variants.